pezra/rspec-mode/README.md

 ## Contributing

 Love RSpec and Emacs?
-Great help out by contributing.
-The easiest way to contribute is the checkout the [git probject](https://github.com/pezra/rspec-mode.git), make a change and then submit a pull request.
+Great, help out by contributing.
+The easiest way to contribute is to checkout the [git probject](https://github.com/pezra/rspec-mode.git), make a change and then submit a pull request.

 ### Note on Patches/Pull Requests